 looking forward: emerging markets and RCEP

-Nevertheless, the ASEAN e-commerce market is getting overcrowded with ever more intense competition among local and PRC e-commerce platforms, but its logistics services present huge market potential.
-After entering the regional market seven years ago, JD.com shut down its e-commerce businesses in Indonesia and Thailand at the beginning of 2023, but its local storage and logistics arm remains active.
-Alibaba’s presence in ASEAN is run by AliExpress and Lazada, a local e-commerce platform acquired by Alibaba in 2016 with the local delivery network.
-Currently, Cainiao Logistics and Lazada co-run over 400,000 square metres of bonded warehouses covering 6 ASEAN countries.
+Intense competition among local and PRC e-commerce platforms is crowding the ASEAN market, but logistics services still present a huge potential.
+JD.com may have shut down its e-commerce businesses in Indonesia and Thailand at the beginning of 2023, but its local storage and logistics arm remains active.
+Alibaba’s presence in ASEAN is run by AliExpress and Lazada, a local e-commerce platform acquired by Alibaba in 2016, with a local delivery network.
+Currently, Cainiao Logistics and Lazada co-run over 400,000 square metres of bonded warehouses covering six ASEAN countries.

-The lack of adequate transportation infrastructure, modern digital payment methods and a skilled labour force are outstanding challenges facing PRC e-commerce logistics expansion in Southeast Asia.
+The lack of adequate transport infrastructure, modern digital payment methods and a skilled labour force are outstanding challenges facing PRC e-commerce logistics expansion in Southeast Asia.

-On the other hand, the effectiveness of RCEP (Regional Economic Partnership Agreement) in January 2022 presents Chinese CBEC firms with new opportunities with regard to China-ASEAN trade
+On the other hand, RCEP (Regional Economic Partnership Agreement) that came into force in January 2022, presents Chinese CBEC firms with new opportunities in China-ASEAN trade

 • reduced tariffs on imported raw materials and intermediate goods